 I submit that any regulation should be aimed at ensuring that there are suitable guidelines for the treatment of raw milk, not at limiting our rights as consumers.
 A suitable Code of Practice can be drafted by experienced raw milk farmers and cover animal treatment, hygiene, storage and transport guidelines.
 Your stated intention is to close up the loopholes, so people cannot buy raw milk anywhere other than the physical farm gate.
 As a very satisfied consumer of raw milk, this is not acceptable to me.

 If it’s safe to buy at the farm gate, why is it not safe to be delivered?
 Has there been any recorded instance where what is currently being done has led to any actual problems?
 I want to able to buy my raw milk from any farmer that I choose, and be able to pick it up at a location that is suitable.
 I am not able to go to the farm every week and consider it an inappropriate use of resources, when one van load can service many families.
 There should also be no restriction on how many litres can be sold by any farmer, or can be bought by any consumer, as this is a food quality issue, quantity has no relevance.
 If it is permissible and obviously safe for anyone (such as farmers themselves, family, friends, neighbors) to drink raw milk as they have done for time immemorial, then it should be permissible and obviously safe for it to be distributed more widely, unless there are proven issues.

-This site is compiled and maintained by Ian Gregson and Deb Gully – Wellington Chapter of the Weston A Price Foundation.
+This submission was compiled by: Wellington Chapter of the Weston A Price Foundation.